Singular blocks of parabolic category O and finite W-algebras

 The category $\hcO$ contains two very natural subcategories: \begin{itemize} \itemsep=.01\itemsep \item $\cO$ is the subcategory of modules on which $\fh$ acts semi-simply. \item $\pcO$ is the subcategory of modules on which $Z$ acts semi-simply. \end{itemize} These have the same infinitesimal block decomposition as above.
-We note that $\cO$ is the most commonly studied of these categories, and $\bigoplus_\chi\cO(\chi,0)$ in our notation is precisely the category $\cO$ originally defined by Bernstein-Gelfand-Gelfand \cite{BGG}, and $\cO(\chi,0)$ its infinitesimal block for the central character $\chi$.
+We note that $\cO$ is the most commonly studied of these categories: in our notation $\bigoplus_\chi\cO(\chi,0)$ is precisely the category $\cO$ originally defined by Bernstein-Gelfand-Gelfand \cite{BGG}, and $\cO(\chi,0)$ its infinitesimal block for the central character $\chi$.

 It's worth noting that for non-integral $\chi$, the infinitesimal blocks $\cO(\chi,0)$ are not necessarily blocks in the abstract sense; they may have further decompositions as the sum of orthogonal subcategories.
-For several infinitesimal blocks of categories we consider, the abstract block decompositions can actually be quite subtle and complicated.
+For several of the categories we consider, the abstract block decompositions can actually be quite subtle and complicated.

 We will also wish to consider the parabolic version of category $\cO$.
 Let $\cO^\fq(\chi,0)$ be the subcategory of $\cO(\chi,0)$ consisting of modules also locally finite for the action of $\fq$.
 One particular special object in $\cO^\fq(\chi_0,0)$ is the dominant parabolic Verma module $M^{\fq}=\operatorname{Ind}_{U(\fq)}^{U(\fg)}\mathbbm{1}$, where $\mathbbm{1}$ is the trivial representation of $\fq$.